stefanspringer1/SwiftXML/README.md

 ## Handling of text

 Subsequent text nodes (`XText`) are always automatically combined, and text nodes with empty text are automatically removed.
+The same treatment is applied to `XLiteral` nodes.

 This can be very convenient when processing text, e.g. it is then very straightforward to apply regular expressions to the text in a document.
 But there might be some stumbling blocks involved here, when the different behaviour of text nodes and other nodes affects the result of your manipulations.